phil-mayer/lendflow-backend-assessment/README.md

 ## Requirements

-- A version of Docker (e.g. Docker Desktop for Mac) supporting Compose >= 2.22.0, required for [Compose Develop](https://docs.docker.com/reference/compose-file/develop/).
-To check the Compose version, run `docker compose version`.
-If your system only supports the `docker-compose` syntax, you likely need to upgrade Docker.
+- A version of Docker supporting the newer `docker compose` syntax.
+If your version of Docker only supports the legacy `docker-compose` syntax, you may need to upgrade.
+Tested on with Docker Desktop v4.39.0.
 - (Optional) An editor or IDE capable of attaching to a Docker container, e.g. VS Code.
 Particularly useful if you want to run the application in debug mode, but also for full syntax highlighting, autocompletion, etc.

 ## Setup

 The following steps detail how to start the application with Docker.
-To use the container for development, additional steps are required -- see the next sub-section.
+To use the container for development, additional steps are listed in the first sub-section below.

-1. Copy `.env.example` to `.env` and change the values, particularly the `DJANGO_SECRET_KEY` and `POSTGRES_*` entries.
+1. Copy `.env.example` to `.env` and change the values, particularly the `DJANGO_SECRET_KEY`, `POSTGRES_*`, and `NYT_` entries.
 2. Fetch and build the Docker images via `docker compose build`.
-While we could simply run `docker compose up` at this point, this allows us to run the database migrations before taking the entire stack up.
+While we could simply run `docker compose up` at this point, this allows us to run the database migrations before taking up the entire stack.
 3. Run `docker compose run web bash -c "python manage.py migrate"` to temporarily start the database and migrate it.
 4. Run `docker compose up` (optionally with the `-d` flag to detach) to start the application.
-5. Run `docker compose run web bash -c "python manage.py createsuperuser"` to create a user account for yourself.
+5. Run `docker compose exec -it web bash -c "python manage.py createsuperuser"` to create a user account for yourself.
+For technical discussion of the decision to use a superuser account, see the next section.

 ### Using the Application

 Once the application is running, navigate to [http://localhost:8000/admin/login/](http://localhost:8000/admin/login/) and log in with your user account created in the last step.
 On successful login, a cookie will be set in the browser.
 API requests can now be made directly using the same session.

-> 📘 Side note: If the application had permissions, I would have recommended creating a second non-super user for testing.
-I chose not to implement fine-grained permissions at this point due to time, but also because Django permissions need to be associated with a model (i.e. a Django "content-type").
-The permissions can then be understood as actions on objects or collections of objects, e.g. "Can list books".
+For ease of querying the API, a [Swagger UI](https://swagger.io/tools/swagger-ui/) integration is provided.
+Navigate to [http://localhost:8000/api/schema/swagger-ui/](http://localhost:8000/api/schema/swagger-ui/) to view the endpoint documentation and fire off sample requests.

-To query for New York Times Best Seller books, navigate to [http://localhost:8000/collections/nyt/books/best-sellers](http://localhost:8000/collections/nyt/books/best-sellers).
+> 📘 Note: If the application had permissions, I would have recommended creating a second non-super user for testing.
+I chose not to implement fine-grained authorization due to time, but also because Django permissions are typically associated with models (i.e. Django "content-types").
+In a regular CRUD use-case, Django permissions can be understood as actions on objects or collections of objects, e.g. "can list books".
+Since this application is just a proxy, I didn't see a need to create any models, hence permissions.
+There are workarounds, but they felt like overkill for this assignment.

 ### Development Setup (Optional)